Mezzacello Urban Farm In a Nutshell

 WHAT:

-In 2021 Mezzacello Columbus, LLC was created to serve as the non-profit business unit for converting the urban farm located at 33 North 20th Street, Columbus, OH 43203 into a non-profit business.
-The goal of this business was to extend the casual research and tours that had been taking place at Mezzacello in its partnership with The PAST Foundation.
+In 2021 Mezzacello Columbus, LLC was created to serve as the non-profit business unit for converting the formerly abandoned and overgrown vacant lots at 33 North 20th Street, Columbus, OH 43203 into the urban farm.
+It would become a non-profit business and Farming STEM R&D Lab in 2022.

 The sheds being built by transported Amish men